adilwho/adilwho/README.md

 ## About

-I work with design and digital tools, focusing on layout, visual structure, and modern aesthetics.
-I’m interested in building work that is clean, functional, and visually consistent across platforms.
+I work across design, video, and digital projects.
+My focus is on building clean, structured visuals and experimenting with different tools to create things that are both functional and visually strong.

+I like exploring new ideas, whether that’s design systems, editing workflows, or small experimental builds.

 ---